DenverCoder1/math-bot-with-steps/README.md

 ## Contributing guide

-Relevent discussion takes place on [the MathBot Discord server](https://discord.gg/JbJbRZS).

-For small changes, feel free to fork the repo and make a pull request once you've made the changes.
-For larger things, check the [Trello board](https://trello.com/b/j6b7vpGA/mathbot) and see if anyone's already working on it.
-If not, shoot me a message to say that you're working on it so we don't get multiple people doing the same thing.
+Feel free to fork the repo and make a pull request once you've made the changes.

-Yes I use tabs for indentation.

 ## Setting up Wolfram|Alpha